 \section{Introduction}

 The structure of the equivariant stable category is notoriously complicated.
-Following seminal work of Lewis on incomplete universes~\cite{Lewis-Splitting}, the modern understanding of this situation is that the complexity is the price of having equivariant Poincare duality for smooth $G$-manifolds.
-Formally, this can be encoded in a variety of ways~\cite{LMS,Lewis-Splitting,MM,Blumberg-Thesis,Campion-FreeDuals}; for example, the existence of transfers, the Wirthm\"uller isomorphisms, invertibility of representation spheres, and the Spanier-Whitehead duality of orbit spectra are all more or less equivalent formulations of the required structure.
+Following seminal work of Lewis on incomplete universes~\cite{Lewis-Splitting}, the modern understanding of this situation is that the complexity is the price of having equivariant Poincar\'e duality for smooth $G$-manifolds.
+Formally, this can be encoded in a variety of ways~\cite{LMS,Lewis-Splitting,MM,Blumberg-Thesis,Campion-FreeDuals}; for example, the existence of transfers, the Wirthm\"uller isomorphisms, invertibility of representation spheres, and Spanier-Whitehead duality for orbit spectra are all more or less equivalent formulations of the required structure.

 The $G$-equivariant multiplicative structure of genuine equivariant stable homotopy theory does not currently have such a concise characterization.
 In recent years, the foundational work that went into the resolution of the Kervaire invariant one problem has brought new insights into the multiplicative structure of the equivariant stable category.
 In particular, the so-called multiplicative norms constructed by Hill-Hopkins-Ravenel~\cite{HHR} (building on work of Greenlees-May~\cite{GreenleesMay-MUCompletion}) appear to characterize the equivariant multiplicative structure of the equivariant stable category in a sense that does not yet admit a precise formulation.
 For example, recent work on $N_\infty$ operads~\cite{BlumbergHill-NormsTransfers} connects norms to various kinds of equivariant commutative ring spectra.
 The relationship between $N_\infty$ operads and $G$-symmetric monoidal structures is more complicated; see for example~\cite{BlumbergHill-GSymmetric} for preliminary work on untangling this situation.